Dubai Fashion Week: History and operations

 Arab Fashion Council, a non-profit organization that is responsible for hosting fashion event-based shows in Dubai.

 Designers

 The Dubai Fashion Week has seen participation by both Asian and Non-Asian talent.
-Guest designers, who have previously been included in the Dubai Fashion Week calendar include names such as Iris Wan Herpen, Jean Paul Gautier, Antonio Marras, Blumarine, and Moschino.
+Guest designers, who have previously been included in the Dubai Fashion Week calendar, include names such as Iris Wan Herpen, Jean Paul Gaultier, Antonio Marras, Blumarine, and Moschino.